Tumor Lysis Syndrome

 Class Summary

-These agents control hyperuricemia and are used to attempt to prevent urate nephropathy and subsequent oliguric renal failure.
+These agents control hyperuricemia and are used to attempt to prevent urate nephropathy and subsequent oliguric acute kidney injury.

 Allopurinol inhibits xanthine oxidase, thereby reducing uric acid.
 The IV form (Aloprim) may be used for patients unable to tolerate oral administration.